erikpukinskis/direct-monetization-static/_proposal/communicate.markdown

 <meta property="receipts:accepts" content="Receipt Definition" />
 ```

-Such a tag included in the HTML payload of a 402 response would indicate that a different (more complete) version of the page would have been given if the request had included a receipt; this is fine but not an available option for non-html resources.
+Such a tag included in the HTML payload of a 402 response would indicate that a different (more complete) version of the page would have been given if the request had included a receipt; this is fine but not an available option for non-HTML resources.
 In a 200 HTML payload it would indicate the supplied receipts (including, possibly, no receipt at all) already fulfilled the requirements.
 This is less suitable for a tip-jar configuration than it may seem: The client shouldn't have to repeat a request to submit an optional receipt.